Les Brotteaux station: The new railway station

 Since 1982, facades, roofs and the salle des pas perdus were classified as monuments historiques.
 The station closed on 13 June 1983, when the Gare de la Part-Dieu began to be used, because it would have to be renovated (to build new platforms, to solve traffic problems, access and parking of vehicles).
+While its majestic platform roof was dismantled in 1985.
 The building for passengers kept its original decor with paintings by several artists, including Charles Lacour, Antoine Barbier and Clovis Terreire.
 The building was rehabilitated in 1988 by architect Yves Heskia.
 The same year, the station was sold by the SNCF and currently hosts the auction house of Jean-Claude Anaf, the Brasserie de l'Est by Paul Bocuse, the architectural workshop Arche, among other things.

 In 2002, the monument was labeled heritage of the twentieth century.

 The station was renovated between 2002 and 2006 for a total cost of 7.141 million euros.